Padmapriyan27/domain-enumeration-tool/README.md

 - **HTTP Headers**: Retrieves and displays HTTP headers from the domain.
 - **Nmap Scan**: Performs an Nmap scan to detect open ports and services associated with the domain.
 - **Subdomain Discovery**: Finds subdomains using domain-based queries and certificate transparency logs.
-- **Emails Extraction**: Finds email addresses associated with the domain by scraping WHOIS and DNS data.
+- **Directory & File Enumeration**: Performs directory and file enumeration to find hidden directories and files associated with the domain.
 - **Zone Transfer Test**: Verifies if a DNS zone transfer is allowed.
 - **DNSSEC Check**: Checks the status of DNSSEC for the domain.
 - **Robots.txt Scraping**: Fetches the robots.txt file to determine any rules regarding search engine crawling.